w3c/wot-thing-description/README.md

 information on how to create a pull request.

 ## Thing Description Family
-This repository covers the Thing Description family of specifications.
+This repository covers the W3C Web of Things Thing Description family of specifications.

 ### Thing Description (Maintenance)
 * [Working Draft](http://w3c.github.io/wot-thing-description/)